subsquid/docs/docs/evm-indexing/context-interfaces.md

 # BatchContext for EVM

+**Disclaimer: This page has been (re)written for ArrowSquid, but it is still work in progress.
+It may contain broken links and memos left by the documentation developers.**

 A `EvmBatchProcessor` instance expects a single user-defined batch handler to be implemented by the `run()` method:
 ```ts
 processor.run<Store>(